 Sure, the explosion of social media has given us tons of other ways to do that, but that doesn't mean blogging is unnecessary.
 If anything, it's more important.
 Your business needs a new way to set itself apart.

 If I wasn't afraid of boring you, I could easily list 50 reasons why there should be a blog on your company's website.
-But I care about you, so I'll spare you my rant and leave you with 5 reasons your business should have a blog:
+But I care about you, so I'll spare you my rant and leave you with five reasons your business should have a blog.